AFRL-RY/data-unicorn-2008/README.md

 * 2007 Saturn Ion
 * 2002 Subaru Station Wagon

+Further information on these vehicles/drivers is no longer available.

 ### GPS Ground Truth Data Format

 For each target a single comma sperated value (CSV) with the first line containing